Approved by Members’ Meeting 24th February 2019

 Consideration may be given by the Board”” to waive this rule, but only in circumstances which are considered “exceptional”.

-All new players must be added to Cricket Stats by 2330hrs on the day of play.
+All new players must be added (using their recognised full names) to Results Vault prior to the toss for innings, as required by Law 1.2.
 The Board will have the power to apply penalties to any team failing to register a player on time.

 8. Other Player Eligibility Criteria